(A) Initial scheduling of the hearing.

-(7) Nothing in this rule nor in any other ODJFS rule is to be construed as granting a hearing examiner the authority to dismiss any hearing.
-Nothing in this rule nor in any other ODJFS rule limits the director's authority to withdraw a proposal to enter an order of adjudication or limits the authority of the director to define the scope of any hearing.
+(7) Nothing in this rule nor in any other rule of the Administrative Code is to be construed as granting a hearing examiner the authority to dismiss any hearing.
+Nothing in this rule nor in any other rule of the Administrative Code limits the authority of the issuing state agency to withdraw its written notice of intended action.

-(8) Upon the motion of the hearing examiner, ODJFS, or the appellant, the hearing examiner may require the submission of briefs and memoranda at any time during the proceeding.
+(8) The hearing examiner may require the submission of briefs and memoranda at any time during the proceeding.
 The hearing examiner may limit these filings to one or more specific issues and may prescribe procedures and time schedules for their submission.
-All briefs, memoranda, motions, or other pleadings are subject to the following requirements:
+All briefs, memoranda, motions or other pleadings are subject to the following requirements:

 (a) If any unreported court decision is cited in any brief or memorandum, a copy of such decision is to be attached to the brief or memorandum containing the citation.

-(b) All briefs, memoranda, motions or other pleadings must be filed with the depository agent within three days after service.
+(b) All briefs, memoranda, motions or other pleadings must be filed with the issuing state agency.
 A certificate of service is to be attached attesting both to the service of a copy of the pleading on the opposing party and the provision of a copy to the hearing examiner.
-Service is governed by rule 5 (7/1/ 2012) of the Ohio Rules of Civil Procedure except that any reference to "court" in rule 5 will be interpreted to refer to the "depository agent."

-(c) Only those pleadings, orders, and other papers filed with the depository agent will be a part of the official record.
+(c) Only those pleadings, orders, and other papers filed with the issuing state agency shall be a part of the official record.

 (d) All briefs, memoranda, motions, or other pleadings and papers must be on eight-and-one-half-inch by eleven-inch paper and double-spaced.

-(e) All orders, reports, recommendations, and rulings issued by the hearing examiner are to be signed, dated, and filed with the depository agent.
+(e) All orders, reports, recommendations, and rulings issued by the hearing examiner are to be signed, dated, and filed with the issuing state agency.

-ODJFS, upon its own motion, at any time before the issuance of an order of adjudication, may withdraw its proposal to implement such an order without prejudice to the rights of the parties.
+The issuing state agency, upon its own motion, at any time prior to the issuance of an order of adjudication, may withdraw its written notice of intended action.
+Such withdrawal shall be without prejudice to the rights of the parties.
 An appellant may withdraw a request for a hearing only with the prior approval of the hearing examiner.